Please submit applications for Spring 2024 internships between November 1 and December 10.

 Interns work a flexible part-time schedule.
 The minimum time commitment is 8 hours/week during the school year and 12 hours/week during the summer; more is welcome.
 Start and end dates are somewhat flexible.

-Solitary Watch is a small operation, and unfortunately we are unable to offer paid internships at this time.
+Solitary Watch is a very small operation, and unfortunately we are unable to offer paid internships at this time.
 However, we are happy to work with your university to fulfill the supervision requirements of any college internship program.
 Costs related to projects you work on for Solitary Watch, including transportation, telephone, etc., will be covered.
 If our budget allows, a stipend may be made available to interns who are formerly incarcerated/survivors of solitary; please inquire about this opportunity in your cover letter.

 Description of Work